Robert J. Collier: Legacy

 In his will he made three friends—Peter Finley Dunne, Harry Payne Whitney, and Francis Patrick Garvan—the residuary legatees of his estate and, thus, his publishing company.
 Collier evidently believed that his wife had sufficient money of her own.
-In fact, she did not and would receive only a few thousand dollar from her husband's will.
+In fact, she did not and would receive only a few thousand dollars from her husband's will.
 Dunne, Whitney, and Garvan renounced the bequest so that Mrs. Collier could benefit fully.
-In addition to selling the troubled publishing company, his wife donated their home in the Wickatunk section of Marlboro Township, New Jersey to the Sisters of the Good Shepherd who made it a home for troubled young women.
+In addition to selling the troubled publishing company, his wife donated their home in the Wickatunk section of Marlboro Township, New Jersey, to the Sisters of the Good Shepherd who made it a home for troubled young women.
 This was later opened up to children of all ages and became Collier High School.

 He was largely responsible for starting the Lincoln Farm Association which raised money to purchase the Lincoln birthplace estate which was then donated and turned into a National Park.

 During World War II, a Liberty Ship was named in honor of Robert J Collier.
 Following the war, it was ordered to Belgium with a load of coal but was lost when it ran aground in the Scheldt Estuary.

 In 1910, Collier, as president of the Aero Club of America, commissioned Baltimore sculptor Ernest Wise Keyser to make the 525 lb Aero Club of America Trophy.
 First awarded in 1911 to Glenn H. Curtiss for his successful development of the hydro-aeroplane.
 Collier presented his namesake trophy several times before his death in 1918; after his World War I service.
 In 1922, when the Aero Club dissolved, the award was taken over by the National Aeronautic Association (NAA) and it was unofficially renamed the Robert J. Collier Trophy, which became official in 1944.
 The award is presented once a year by the NAA president for "the greatest achievement in aeronautics or astronautics in America, with respect to improving the performance, efficiency, and safety of air or space vehicles, the value of which has been thoroughly demonstrated by actual use during the preceding year."
 The trophy is permanently displayed at the U.S. National Air and Space Museum.